Ritesh16052003/git-demo/README.md

-This is a Git & GitHub fies.
+# This is a Git & GitHub fies.

+# Teacher
+sharda khapre

+#Student
+ritesh kumar